Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Optimizations and Kilonova Types

 The \redfaint\ model is defined as the means and ten times the uncertainties of the red component model in \citet{Kilpatrick_2017} interpreted as Gaussian priors.
 The predominantly lanthanide-rich Kasen models contribute.
 This results in a model that is, in average, redder and fainter than GW170817, with a peak $\left< M_i \right>$ fainter by 1 magnitude, and a $\left< M_r \right>$ fainter by 1.4 magnitudes.
 This model aligns with what is expected by most models for viewing KN in the orbital plane, where the lanthanide-poor material is hidden from view.

 We will use our three models in various ways to evaluate the optimized strategies.
 The \bluebright\ model will be the easiest to detect, as the light curves peak brighter than $-16$ in $g,r,i,z$.
 The \redfaint\ model will be the hardest, as the absolute magnitude peaks only brighter than $-13$ in $g$, barely $-14$ for $r$, approaching $-15$ for the the observationally more difficult $i,z$.
 The \reddishslow\ model is intermediate.
 In this paper, we often use \bluebright\ to inform the reader's intuition to low inclination angle KN.
 We use \redfaint\ to show the effect of a faint KN on the strategies.
-It can be argued that the \redfaint\ represents the most likely KN from a NSBH merger.
+It can be argued that the \redfaint\ represents the most likely KN from a NSBH merger, as those events are expected to be redder and with low absolute luminosity compared to NSNS mergers \citep{anand2021optical}.
 We often use \reddishslow\ as an intermediate case that shows the behavior of choices in strategy optimization well.

 There remains considerable uncertainty in the KN population statistics.
 While our three models are comparable to those in, e.g., \cite{zhu-wu2021, sagues_2021, coughlin_2020, petrov2022}, the population study of \cite{setzer2022} has a two peaked absolute magnitude distribution, at $i$-band absolute magnitudes of $-15$ and $-12$.
 In that study, GW170817 is a $95^{th}$ percentile event in luminosity, and the $50^{th}$ percentile luminosity corresponds to our $\left< M_i \right>$ for \redfaint.
-The \citet{setzer2022} study is for a random distribution of inclination angles and thus corresponds to the intrinsic KN population, whereas it is known that GW observatories predominately select merging compact objects with inclination angles near $\approx 30^circ$ (see \cite{finn1993, nissanke2010, schutz2011}).
+The \citet{setzer2022} study is for a random distribution of inclination angles and thus corresponds to the intrinsic KN population, whereas it is known that GW observatories predominately select merging compact objects with inclination angles near $\approx 30^{circ}$ \citep[see, e.g., ][]{finn1993, nissanke2010, schutz2011}.
 The observed KN population from GW event followup will mostly be from the first peak of Setzer et al. While a KN sample with $M \approx -12$ would be challenging even for a 4m telescope, the first peak $M \approx -15$ is inside our model ranges.